-For more than 30 years, Microboard has been involved in aid projects among the world’s absolute poor, marginalized, and crisis-impacted peoples.
+For 40 years, Microboard has been involved in aid projects among the world’s absolute poor, marginalized, and crisis-impacted peoples.

 Since 2014, Microboard has been actively involved with Project Hope’s mission to provide quality, fully accredited, English medium education to underprivileged children living in slums and absolute poverty denied access to shooling in Jaipur, Khirni Phatak, Assam, Orissa, and Chhattisgarh, India.
 Microboard support for Project Hope has involved annual on-site visits to these locations, including Microboard’s founder, Craig Hoekenga, and CEO and President, Nicole Russo, and her son, Michael.